tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/north-bank.md

 Two major bridges cross the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>), connecting the North Bank to the bulk of the city to the south.

-- The farthest downriver, connecting the [Bastion Quarter](<bastion-quarter.md>) to the [Precinct VII](<precinct-vii.md>), is the [River Bridge](<river-bridge-chardon.md>), a massive arching bridge, with an enchanted mechanism allowing the middle section to be be raised for tall-masted ships to pass under, and wide enough for four wagons to cross abreast.
+- The farthest downriver, connecting the [Bastion Quarter](<bastion-quarter.md>) to the [Precinct VII](<precinct-vii.md>), is the [River Bridge](<river-bridge-chardon.md>), a massive arching bridge, with an enchanted mechanism allowing the middle section to be raised for tall-masted ships to pass under, and wide enough for four wagons to cross abreast.
 - Upriver from the [River Bridge](<river-bridge-chardon.md>) is the [Chardon Bridge](<chardon-bridge.md>), marking the height of navigation on the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>), and connecting the [Summit Quarter](<summit-quarter.md>) to  [Precinct VI](<precinct-vi.md>).

 These bridge crossings are supplemented by numerous ferries that dot the shores of the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>).